Summary

 • Managed scheduling and coordination of all office meetings to ensure smooth operations and minimal conflicts.

-• Defined clear targets and objectives and communicated to other team members.
+• Defined clear targets and objectives and communicated them to other team members.

 Enrolments & Information Officer